Rule of Thirds: The Definitive Guide & Examples

 Take our Visual Design: The Ultimate Guide course.

-Yes, the rule of thirds applies to mobile app design and serves as a powerful tool to create visually appealing and functional interfaces.
-This rule helps designers place important elements like buttons, logos and navigation items in positions that are easy to access and notice.
-When designers divide the screen into nine equal parts with two horizontal and two vertical lines, they can identify strategic spots for these key components.
+Yes, the rule of thirds applies to mobile app design.
+It serves as a powerful tool to create interfaces that are both visually appealing and functional.
+This rule helps designers put important elements—like buttons, logos and navigation items—in places that are easy to access and notice.
+When designers divide the screen into nine equal parts with two horizontal and two vertical lines, they can find strategic spots for these key components.

-To apply the rule of thirds in mobile app design enhances the user experience by ensuring that crucial information and interactive elements receive the attention they deserve.
-For example, to position a call-to-action button at one of the intersections can make it more prominent, and encourage users to click.
-Similarly, to align text or important content along these lines can improve readability and make the information more digestible.
+To apply the rule of thirds in mobile app design boosts the user experience by making sure that crucial information and interactive elements get the attention they deserve.
+For example, to position a call-to-action button at one of the intersections can make it more prominent—and encourage users to click.
+Similarly, to get text or important content aligned along these lines can improve the readability and make the information more digestible.

-Moreover, this compositional rule helps maintain visual balance in the app’s layout, which is especially important given the limited space on mobile screens.
+What’s more, this compositional rule helps maintain visual balance in the app’s layout—something that's especially important given the limited space on mobile screens.
 By distributing elements thoughtfully across the grid, the design avoids overcrowding and creates a cleaner, more organized interface.

 CEO of Experience Dynamics, Frank Spillers explains UI patterns and how to use them: